OreAkintobi/socketIOChatApp/README.md

 # socketIOChatApp

-A chat app built with Socket IO, NodeJS and Express
+A chat app built with Socket IO, NodeJS and Express for users to chat on.